usnistgov/O-RAN-Testbed-Automation/README.md

   <summary><b>OpenAirInterface and FlexRIC Output</b></summary>
   <hr>

-Run the testbed with `./run.sh` to start the 5G Core, FlexRIC, gNodeB, and UE as background processes, and the KPI monitoring xApp in the foreground.
+Run the testbed with `./run.sh` to start the 5G Core, FlexRIC, gNodeB, and UE as background processes, and the KPM monitoring xApp in the foreground.
 Use `./is_running.sh` to check if the components are running, and `./stop.sh` to stop the components.

 ```console
 8 KPM ind_msg latency = 600 [μs]